 We strive to learn what makes you unique, how we can best help you recover, and teach you the skills to maintain your sobriety.
 We’ll work alongside you every step of the way so that you’ll always have someone to lean on when you need us most.
 We firmly believe that you alone hold the key to recover from substance abuse; we’re here to provide you with the skills you need to be successful.

-Learn About the Treatment Approaches We Use for Dilaudid Abuse at Acadiana
+Learn About the Treatment Approaches We Use for Dilaudid Addiction at Acadiana

 Acadiana is a 12-step abstinence addiction recovery center that uses the most up to date treatment modalities to help those with chemical dependency issues.
 We recognize that not everyone with substance abuse problems can be treated with the exact same treatment, which is why we offer a multitude of therapeutic approaches.
 You and your treatment team will decide, based on your initial assessment, which program would be best for you and which therapies will be included in your recovery plan.
 We believe that you are fully capable of taking charge of your own recovery and we are going to do everything in our power to make that happen.
 Depending on the results of your assessment you will be enrolled in our Detox Program, Residential Program, or our extended Residential Program.